BU-ISCIII/iskylims/README.md

 2. Commit the baseline migrations.
 3. Generate new migrations on `develop` for schema changes and commit them.
 4. Upgrades run `migrate --fake-initial` once to align existing tables, then `migrate` to apply the new migration files.

+### Persistent host paths

+See [Persist logs/documents on the host](#persist-logsdocuments-on-the-host) in the production deployment section.

 ### Configure Apache server